-Professor Bollen has published sixteen research papers since joining the faculty of Owen in 2001, including ten in the top finance journals (JF, JFE, RFS, and JFQA).
+Professor Bollen has published eighteen research papers since joining the faculty of Owen in 2001, including eleven in the top finance journals (JF, JFE, RFS, and JFQA).
 Professor Bollen's current research agenda is focused on hedge funds.

 Two of his recent papers were published in 2009, both in the Journal of Finance.
 In Hedge Fund Risk Dynamics: Implications for Performance Appraisal, Professor Bollen, along with co-author Bob Whaley, studied how to measure time-variation in the risk exposures of hedge funds.
 The motivation for the paper is that hedge fund managers are free to change their allocation to different trading strategies yet standard approaches to measuring risk-adjusted performance do not allow for time-variation in the loadings on factors that proxy for the trading strategies.
 As a consequence, measures of risk and risk-adjusted performance are inaccurate.
 In Do Hedge Fund Managers Misreport Returns?
 Evidence from the Pooled Distribution, Professor Bollen and co-author Veronika Pool discovered a robust empirical anomaly: the frequency of observing monthly returns just above zero is dramatically higher than the frequency of observing monthly returns just below zero.
 This result suggests that some hedge fund managers routinely round up their returns above zero to avoid reporting losses.
 Investors might then underestimate the risk of the fund and the potential for future losses.
 The paper was highlighted in the Wall Street Journal on October 9, 2007 and has been downloaded over 1,000 times since it was made publicly available in October 2007.